tidyverse/tidyverse.org/content/blog/case-weights/index.md

 * When survey respondents have different probabilities of selection, (inverse) **probability weights** can help remove bias from the results of a data analysis.
 * If a data point has an associated precision, **analytic weighting** helps a model focus on the data points with less uncertainty (such as in meta-analysis).

 There are undoubtedly more types of weights in other domains.
+Quoting [Andrew Gelman](https://projecteuclid.org/journals/statistical-science/volume-22/issue-2/Struggles-with-Survey-Weighting-and-Regression-Modeling/10.1214/088342306000000691.full):

-Generally speaking, case weights are usually non-negative.
+> Weighting causes no end of confusion both in applied and theoretical statistics.
+People just assume because something has one name ("weights"), it is one thing.
+So then we get questions like, "How do you do weighted regression in Stan," and we have to reply, "What is it that you actually want to do?"

-## How are they used in base R?
+## How are they used in traditional modeling?

-The best example is for categorical data where a small number of possible categories are observed many times.
+A traditional example is for categorical data where a small number of possible categories are observed many times.
 For example, the `UCBAdmissions` contains "Aggregate data on applicants to graduate school at Berkeley for the six largest departments in 1973 classified by admission and sex."

 ```r